thingsboard/thingsboard.github.io/_includes/templates/edge/add-edge.md

-In order to start using ThingsBoard Edge you must run ThingsBoard Platform and create edge entity.
+In order to start using ThingsBoard Edge you must run ThingsBoard Platform and create <strong>Edge entity</strong>.
 For each entity ThingsBoard automatically generates immutable unique credentials: <strong>Edge Secret</strong> and <strong>Edge Key</strong>
 (kind of login/password).